 This post will introduce all these mechanisms.
 The classification will then be enriched with related information.

 Up to this point I mostly focused on what sort of transformation the tactics do, but not on how they actually reach their results.
 In other words, I stuck to the functional aspects of these transformations.
-In this section, I am going to present some ways through which differ.
+In this section, we are going to see how tactics sorted in the same category may differ.

 These properties are chiefly associated to partial or total evaluation transformations: after all, they are an important characteristic of strategies for picking which reduction steps to choose between the ones available at some point.